What are the secrets to great Adventure Photography?

-When I was asked to write an article about adventure photography trips my mind went into overdrive… where to begin!
-After some consideration I decided to avoid focusing on camera settings and shooting techniques, which is dangerous territory and would probably just lead to a long winded article and ‘technical data overload’ for readers.
+When I was asked to write an article about adventure photography tips, my mind went into overdrive… where to begin!
+After some consideration I decided to avoid focusing (pardon the pun) on camera settings and shooting techniques, which is dangerous territory and would probably just lead to a long winded article and ‘technical data overload’ for readers.
 Instead I’ve tried to look at some equally important & often overlooked aspects of photographing the outdoors that might not initially spring to mind.

 Get inspiration from others